-They literally have every industry, even something as niche as mine (small real estate investing companies in the North East).
+They literally have every industry, even something as niche as mine (small real estate investment companies in the North East).

-If you are interested, you can check out LivePlan at that link..
+If you are interested, you can check out LivePlan.

 Do you have any experience with this software or other software?
 I’d like to hear your thoughts